MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 ## Confirming your users and groups are prepared for Azure Information Protection

-You can use Azure AD PowerShell to confirm that users and groups can be used by Azure Information Protection, and the values that can be used to authorize them.
+You can use Azure AD PowerShell to confirm that users and groups can be used by Azure Information Protection and the values that can be used to authorize them.

 For example, using the V1 PowerShell module for Azure Active Directory, [M​SOnline](/powershell/module/msonline/?view=azureadps-1.0), first connect to the service and supply your global admin credentials: